Westboro Baptist Church are back. Sigh.

 The group later posted a statement to their site which said:

 "God is undoing this nation and effecting [sic] all of your lives, with the moth that quietly eats the very fabric of your national garment.
 Radiohead is just such an event.
 Freak monkey's [sic] with mediocre tunes keeps you busy and focused by lightness."

 Whatever that means.

 "Dude, you think what people like about rock is that it is edgy?
-Do you think the Westboro Baptist Church is edgy in terms of the way we put ourselves out there?
+Do you think the Westboro Baptist Church is edgy in terms of the way we put ourselves out there?" he asks.

 Interesting take from Steve, but guess what: Your church is still bats--t crazy, judging by your medieval view of modern culture.
 Try protesting that.